tmssoftware/smartsetup/doc/source/guide/consuming-bundles.md

 tms repo-register <protocol> <url>
 ```
 Where **<protocol>** can be **GIT**, **SVN** or **ZIPFILE**
-For example,  to add a product hosted in github, you could write:
+For example,  to add a product hosted in GitHub, you could write:
 ```
  tms repo-register git https://github.com/landgraf-dev/aws-sdk-delphi.git
 ```